nathapatt/food-ordering-deploy/README.md

 ### System Access
 - **Customer Frontend**: http://localhost:[PORT_CUSTOMER]
+  - Main customer interface for ordering food
+  - QR code scanning interface
+  - **Development Route**: `/admin/qr` - Direct access to table selection for testing without QR scanning
 - **Staff Frontend**: http://localhost:[PORT_STAFF]
+  - Staff dashboard for order management
+  - Menu item configuration
+  - Table management and QR code generation
 - **Backend API**: http://localhost:3000
 - **Database**: localhost:5432

+### How to Use the System

+#### For Customers:
+1. **QR Code Method**: Scan the QR code at your table to start ordering
+2. **Development Method**: Visit `http://localhost:[PORT_CUSTOMER]/admin/qr` and click on any table button to simulate table access
+3. Browse the menu and add items to your cart
+4. Place your order and track its status in real-time

+#### For Restaurant Staff:
+1. Login to the staff dashboard using the admin account
+2. Manage incoming orders and update their status
+3. Add new menu items with descriptions and images
+4. Generate and print QR codes for tables
+5. Monitor table occupancy and customer sessions

 ## Database Seeding